 High Aspect-Ratio Dielectric Etch for Memory Applications

 My R&D experience in semiconductors is in high aspect-ratio dielectric etch and selective atomic layer etch to enable future memory technology roadmaps.
-I have developed unique process formulations and tool features to accommodate the shrinking lateral size and ever-increasing vertical scaling of both critical and semi critical etch applications.
-Further, I have also addressed 300mm wafer-scale uniformity issues and shown yield enhancements at customer fabs to qualify the N/N+1/N+2 nodes' ramps for HVM.
+I have developed unique process formulations and tool features to accommodate the shrinking lateral size and vertical scaling of both critical and semi critical etch applications.
+I have also addressed 300mm wafer-scale manufacturability and shown yield enhancements at customer fabs to qualify the N/N+1/N+2 nodes' ramps for HVM.
 Among critical applications such as 3D NAND Contact etch/Capacitor Cell etch/DRAM Gate-Bit Contact etch, I have innovated by creating fundamentally new plasma etch regimes that overcome the aspect-ratio limitations and trade-offs at tight pitch to deliver extremely vertical profiles that are essential for enterprise class performance.
-Among semi-critical etch modules such as Slit/Deep Chop, I have demonstrated process regimes with the perfect balance of excellent profile control and substantial throughput improvements to meet cost-effective performance targets.
+Among semi-critical etch modules such as Slit/Deep Chop, I have demonstrated process regimes with the perfect balance between excellent profile control and process throughput to meet cost-effective performance targets.

 Label-free Cancer Detection with FET NanoBioSensors